-Candidacy Exams are given to second year PhD students and first year Combined Degree students in late May.
+The purpose of the Candidacy Exam is for students to demonstrate preparation for PhD level research.
+Once a student passes their exam, they can begin full-time research toward the PhD.
+Candidacy Exams are given to second year PhD students and first year Combined Degree students in May.
 The Candidacy Examination consists of 2 parts: a written Proposal describing plans for the thesis project, and an oral Defense of that document.
-If there is not a well-developed thesis project by winter of the prelim exam year, the proposal can be focused around any problem central to the work in the thesis lab.
+If there is not a well-developed thesis project of the candidacy exam year, the proposal can be focused on a possible thesis project, or previous lab rotation.

 The emphasis of the proposal should not be on a review of the literature but on dealing creatively with the problem selected.
 The proposal should be "hypothesis-driven".
 That is, it should aim explicitly to address a working hypothesis regarding an unresolved issue in Genomics and Computational Biology.

 For the Proposal Defense, there is an expectation of substantial depth of knowledge in the thesis area, broadly defined.
 Thus, it will not be sufficient to defend only the particulars of the proposed experiments.
 A key element of the oral examination will be to explain and defend the importance of the questions to be addressed, and to place these questions in the broader context of the field.
 Thus, in both the Significance section of the written Proposal and in the subsequent oral Defense, the student should be able to marshal knowledge from the relevant literature and from broader areas of Genomics and Computational Biology.
 Each student's performance will be evaluated on: 1) quality of the written proposal; 2) quality of the oral presentation; 3) defense of the proposal; and 4) general knowledge of computational biology, their Approach, and their Biological Specialty (covered in coursework).